 Experiment to Prove Carbon dioxide is essential for Photosynthesis

 Materials required: A healthy potted plant, a wide-mouthed glass bottle with a split cork, potassium hydroxide solution (KOH), and starch solution.

-- Select a healthy potted plant and place it in dark room for two to three days to ensure leaves are free from starch.
+- Select a healthy potted plant and place it in the darkroom for two to three days to ensure the leaves are free from starch.

 - Now carefully insert half part of a leaf into a glass bottle through the split cork and the other half exposed to air.

 - Place the complete unit undisturbed in sunlight for about 3 – 4 hours.